DataDog/documentation/content/en/synthetics/api_tests/grpc_tests.md

 3. **Name** your gRPC test.

 4. Add `env` **Tags** as well as any other tag to your gRPC test.
-You can then use these tags to quickly filter through your Synthetic tests on the [Synthetic Monitoring homepage][4].
+You can then use these tags to quickly filter through your Synthetic tests on the [Synthetic Monitoring & Continuous Testing page][4].

    {{< img src="synthetics/api_tests/grpc_test_config.png" alt="Define gRPC request" style="width:90%;" >}}